smart-batteries/EV_Project_Lambdas/README.md

 Once you’ve set it up:

-1. Call the request API, to request the model to run.
+1. Call the request API, to request the model to run, by following the instructions in the “Call the request API” section.
 * The request is sent to the model.
 * The model solves the optimisation problem and generates the charging schedule for your device.
-2. Call the result API, to retrieve the charging schedule.
+2. Call the result API, to retrieve the charging schedule, by following the instructions in the “Call the result API” section.
 * The software returns the charging schedule for the device.

 ## Architecture